Mongolian People's Revolutionary Party (2010): 2020 parliamentary election

-In March 2020, the MPRP, the Civil Will–Green Party, and the Mongolian Traditional United Party formed the Our Coalition to run for the 2020 parliamentary election.
+In May 2020, the MPRP, the CWGP, and the Mongolian Traditional United Party formed the Our Coalition for the 2020 election.
 The coalition won a single seat in the State Great Khural, which belonged to the party's 2017 presidential nominee Sainkhuugiin Ganbaatar.
-He would join the Democratic Party in 2021, when the MPRP and the MPP decided to strategically unite for the upcoming 2021 presidential election.
+However, he would join the Democratic Party in 2021, when the MPRP and the MPP decided to strategically unite for the upcoming 2021 presidential election.

 Merger with the Mongolian People's Party

-On 29 April 2021, the year which commemorated the 100 Year Anniversary of the Mongolian People's Party, the MPRP and the Mongolian People's Party signed an agreement to merge the two parties.
+On 29 April 2021, the year which commemorated the 100 Year Anniversary of the Mongolian People's Party, the MPRP and the MPP signed an agreement to merge the two parties.
 The MPRP was deregistered by the Supreme Court on 28 May 2021.